Essex Shipbuilding Museum

-The Museum maintains one of the most important maritime collections in the region which includes antique tools, photographs, documents, exhibits portraying both the shipbuilding industry and life in the quintessential small American town of Essex.

-Currently EHSSM hosts a diverse number of programs.
-Education programs host students for project-based learning that exposes students to our history, the shipbuilding process, and our community.
-They have an engaging evening lecture series on topics surrounding the shipbuilding, fishing, and other marine industry.
-They also host workshops practicing traditional arts and skills.
-EHSSM has a diverse and dedicated group of shipyard volunteers that come every Saturday year round that keep the facilities and vessels up to date and ready for visitors.
-They host many large scale community based events and provide a central location for the community to gather around.

 The Essex Shipbuilding Museum is a maritime museum in Essex, Massachusetts which contains historical and demonstrative displays regarding the history of the wooden shipbuilding industry in Essex.
 Essex produced more wooden fishing schooners between 1668 and the twentieth century than anywhere else in America.
 The museum contains various ship models and half hulls including several on display from the Smithsonian Institution.
 Displays include antique shipbuilding tools, photos, and dioramas of the former shipyard.

 The museum also features the Evelina M. Goulart, an Essex-built schooner built in 1927.

-Adjacent to the museum is a boat yard owned by generations of the Story Family, which still constructs and launches classic wooden ships built in the Essex tradition.
+Adjacent to the museum is a boat yard owned by the Story Family, which still constructs and launches wooden ships built in the Essex tradition.